-2. INFORMATION AND PROVISIONS REQUIRED BY EDUCATION CODE SECTION 76004
+2. INFORMATION AND PROVISIONS REQUIRED BY EDUCATION CODE SECTION 76004 those courses.
+The COMMUNITY COLLEGE DISTRICT will not claim any SCHOOL DISTRICT students for apportionment.

 2.1 Appendix A of this Agreement, incorporated herein by reference, sets forth the total number of SCHOOL DISTRICT students to be served; the scope, nature, time, location, and listing of community college courses to be offered; and criteria the parties intend to apply to assess the ability of pupils to benefit from